 - trending feednow a frozen 2024 snapshot102 edges

-Put the three channels together and the conclusion is hard: no live pipeline can add a single edge to this graph anymore.
-It is not a young dataset that will fill in — it is a sealed archive, a one-time slice of history.
-That is exactly what makes it rare: as far as we know no one else holds the same graph, and Suno has made sure it cannot be collected again.
+Put the three channels together and the conclusion is mostly settled: two of them can never add another edge, and the third adds one only rarely.
+This is not a young dataset that will fill in — it is a near-sealed archive, overwhelmingly a one-time slice of history with a slow drip on top.
+That is exactly what makes it rare: as far as we know no one else holds the same graph, and Suno has closed nearly every way to collect more of it.

 We see the remixer, not the source